What is Trekking ?

 Trekking Peak Climbing and Mountaineering permit

 All mountaineering permits need to be arranged through a travel or trekking agency; it is not allowed to apply individually for peak climbing.
 You will need to fill in a bio-data form and pass this to your agency.
 You can do this online and add your signature and photograph to the form when you are in Kathmandu.
-The Nepal Mountaineering Association (NMA) is authorized to issue a trekking peak climbing permit for 33 peaks up to 6500 m (except Mera Peak); climbing permits for other peaks are obtained from Ministry of Culture, Tourism and Civil Aviation (MoCTCA).
+The Nepal Mountaineering Association (NMA) is authorized to issue a trekking peak climbing permit for 33 peaks up to 6500 m (except Mera Peak); climbing permits for other peaks are obtained from the Ministry of Culture, Tourism and Civil Aviation (MoCTCA).

 Filming & Documentary shooting permit

 A special permit is needed for filming and documentary shooting at trekking destinations inside national parks and conservation areas.
 You need to apply for this permit through a trekking agency.
-The permit is obtained from the Ministry of Information and Communication (MoIC) and the fee depends on the use of camera and technology.
+The permit is obtained from the Ministry of Information and Communication (MoIC) and the fee depends on the use of cameras and technology.
 For more information, please visit the website of the Ministry of Information and Communications.

 Certain basic trekking equipment is essential on all routes I described in this site.
 Depending on the area and season, We will provide you with a comprehensive list of necessities.

 - Lightweight walking boots.
-If new one is being bought, “ walk then in” to avoid blisters.
+If a new one is being bought, “ walk then in” to avoid blisters.
 Also bring spare laces.

 - A pair of track shoes.
 To wear in the camp at night or when the boot is wet.